-According to the APA (2000), the following treatment methods are most commonly utilized for anorexia patients:
+According to the APA (2000), the treatment methods described in the following paragraphs are most commonly utilized for anorexia patients:

 - Nutritional rehabilitation Considerable evidence suggests that nutritional monitoring is effective in helping patients return to a healthy weight, as long as it is conducted in the proper setting to meet the particular patient's needs.
 For severely underweight patients, inpatient treatment has been found to be most effective.
 Clinicians have reported that as weight is restored, other eating disorder symptoms diminish; however, they often do not disappear completely. - Family psychotherapy The goal of family therapy is to involve family members in symptom reduction and to deal with family relational problems that may contribute to the anorexia.
 Some studies have found that family therapy may actually have greater long-term benefits than individual psychotherapy.
-However, these findings are limited to generalizations due to the fact that the patients in these studies often were not assigned to receive both family and individual treatment, which commonly occurs in practice. - Inpatient behavioral programs These programs commonly provide a combination of nonpunitive reinforcers, such as privileges linked to weight goals and desired behaviors.
+However, these findings are limited to generalizations due to the fact that the patients in these studies often were not assigned to receive both family and individual treatment, which commonly occurs in practice.

+- Inpatient behavioral programs These programs commonly provide a combination of nonpunitive reinforcers, such as privileges linked to weight goals and desired behaviors.
 They have been shown to produce good short-term therapeutic effects. - Pharmacological treatments Medications are used most frequently after weight has been restored in order to maintain weight and normal eating behaviors and to treat psychiatric symptoms.
 The most typical medications prescribed are antidepressants; however, they should not be used in the acute phase of treatment for severely malnourished patients.
 Selective serotonin reuptake inhibitors (SSRIs) are frequently used for patients whose depressive, obsessive, or compulsive symptoms persist in spite of or in the absence of weight gain.
+A further description of the use of SSRIs is included in the "Antidepressants and the Risk of Suicidal Behavior" section of the Collection.